Athens, Georgia Short-Term Rental Market Analysis

 Regulations

-Athens, Georgia, has established specific regulations for short-term rentals (STRs) to ensure safety, compliance, and community integrity.
+Athens, Georgia, has established specific regulations for short-term rentals to ensure safety, compliance, and community integrity.
 Property owners looking to rent their homes on platforms like Airbnb must first obtain a business license and register their property with the city.
 This process includes a one-time registration fee and annual renewals.
-Additionally, STR operators are required to collect a hotel/motel tax of 8% on all rental transactions, which must be remitted to the city quarterly.
+Additionally, STR operators are required to collect a 7% hotel/motel tax on all rental transactions, which must be remitted to the city by the 20th of each month for the prior monthly period.
+When lodging is booked through an online platform, the platform is responsible for collecting and paying the tax.
+However, when booked directly, the operator must collect and remit the tax.
 Zoning restrictions also apply, limiting STRs primarily to residential areas and imposing occupancy limits to prevent disturbances in neighborhoods.
 Understanding these regulations is crucial for compliance and to avoid potential penalties, which can include fines and revocation of rental permits.

 Key requirements for operating a short-term rental in Athens include obtaining a business license from the Athens-Clarke County government.
 This license must be renewed annually, and failure to comply can result in fines.
-The hotel/motel tax of 8% is applicable, and property owners must file quarterly returns to the Athens-Clarke County Tax Office.
+The hotel/motel tax of 7% is applicable, and property owners must file monthly returns to Athens-Clarke County.
 Zoning regulations restrict STRs to certain residential zones, and properties must meet safety standards, including smoke detectors and fire extinguishers.
+The county’s regulations focus on university-adjacent neighborhoods and address safety inspections, local agent requirements, and noise ordinances.
 Violations of these regulations can lead to penalties, including fines or the loss of the rental permit.
-For more detailed information, property owners can refer to the Athens-Clarke County STR regulations (https://www.accgov.com/str) and the municipal code (https://library.municode.com/ga/athens-clarke_county/codes/code_of_ordinances).
+For more detailed information, property owners can refer to the Athens-Clarke County STR regulations and review the local ordinances.

 Vacation Rental Market Overview for Athens

-Athens attracts visitors with its beaches and waterfront activities and family-friendly attractions.
+Athens attracts visitors with its cultural attractions and historic sites and family-friendly attractions.
 The short-term rental market here serves diverse traveler demographics, from business professionals to family vacationers.

 This destination’s rental market offers unique opportunities for property investors, with comprehensive data revealing seasonal patterns and demand drivers.